 What is Imagine Boston 2030?

-Imagine Boston 2030 is a multi-year initiative that will engage the public in creating a framework to guide the preservation, enhancement, and inclusive growth of our city between now and 2030.
+Imagine Boston 2030 is the first citywide plan since 1965 (that’s more than fifty years!).
+It is a framework to guide the preservation, enhancement, and inclusive growth of our city between now and 2030.
 This citywide plan will promote quality of life in accessible neighborhoods, inclusive economic growth, a healthy environment and investment in infrastructure, open space and culture.
 See the Imagine Boston 2030 Goals for further information.

 What is the timeline for Imagine Boston 2030?

-Boston wasn’t built in a day, and our first citywide plan in 50 years won’t be, either.
-We anticipate that this public conversation will unfold over a two-year period.
-The following are key milestones along the way and our estimated goal for reaching these points.
+Boston wasn’t built in a day, and our first citywide plan in 50 years wasn’t either.
+The following are key milestones along the way.

 |Baseline Conditions||Fall/Winter 2015|